0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	};
 ```

 For code, data and TSS (Task state segment).
-We will not use task state segement for now, it was added there to make Intel VT happy as we can see in the comment line (if you're intereting you can find commit which describes it - [here](https://github.com/torvalds/linux/commit/88089519f302f1296b4739be45699f06f728ec31)).
+We will not use task state segment for now, it was added there to make Intel VT happy as we can see in the comment line (if you're interesting you can find commit which describes it - [here](https://github.com/torvalds/linux/commit/88089519f302f1296b4739be45699f06f728ec31)).
 Let's look on `boot_gdt`.
 First of all we can note that it has `__attribute__((aligned(16)))` attribute.
 It means that this structure will be aligned by 16 bytes.
 Let's look on simple example:

 ```C
 #include <stdio.h>